uk-gov-mirror/ministryofjustice.digital-studio-infra/README.md

 5. Sets the Azure subscription based on the value in config.tf.json.

-6. Creates the required Azure resource group, storage account and key vault.
+6. Creates the required Azure resource group, storage account.

 7. Performs terraform init to initialise the Terraform backend.